mapbase-source/source-sdk-2013/.github/ISSUE_TEMPLATE/bug-report---misc.md

 ---
-name: Code - Bug report
+name: Bug report - Miscellaneous
-about: Create a bug report related to the source code itself. (e.g. a compile error)
+about: Create a bug report not related to any of the other subjects.
-title: "[CODE] "
+title: "[MISC] "
 labels: Bug
 assignees: ''